 Conservation means not only protecting the land, but keeping it in good condition, too.
 POST’s stewardship team uses both traditional and innovative techniques for evaluating, prioritizing and caring for open space on each POST-owned property.

 Our work ranges from essential maintenance like re-grading roads, fixing fences and managing vegetation for fire control, to ambitious long-term restoration projects that create vibrant habitats for native plants and wildlife.
 Other examples include invasive weed eradication, developing new trails, reviving river, stream and creekside habitats, and managing productive working lands like ranches, farms and forests.

 We also monitor permanently protected lands annually by working with the landowners to ensure that the terms of our conservation easements are being met.

-In 2015, POST began our first selective harvest of redwood on 80 acres of San Vicente Redwoods under the direction of Nadia Hamey, a Registered Professional Forester.
-The harvest follows a rigorous Timber Harvest Plan (THP) that took nearly three years to prepare and was reviewed by POST, numerous state regulatory agencies and our project partners—the Sempervirens Fund who is co-owner of the property, and Save the Redwoods League.
-The goals of the plan are to improve forest health, improve the vigor of native plant communities, reduce fire hazards and reduce sedimentation to waterways on the property while producing locally-grown, sustainably-harvested timber products.
-Revenues resulting from the timber harvest will be invested back into ongoing stewardship of the property.
+In 2017, POST completed our first selective harvest of redwood on 320 acres of San Vicente Redwoods under the direction of Nadia Hamey, a Registered Professional Forester.
+The harvest followed a rigorous Timber Harvest Plan (THP) that took nearly three years to prepare and was reviewed by POST, numerous state regulatory agencies and our project partners—the Sempervirens Fund who is co-owner of the property, and Save the Redwoods League.
+The goals of the plan were to improve forest health, improve the vigor of native plant communities, reduce fire hazards, and reduce sedimentation to waterways on the property while producing locally-grown, sustainably-harvested timber products.
+Revenues resulting from the timber harvest were invested back into ongoing stewardship of the property.

-POST is partnering with the San Mateo County RCD on a restoration project along a one-mile stretch of Butano Creek on POST’s Butano Farms property.
-The project involves the installation of a series of bioengineered log jams to limit further incision of the creek channel and raise the creek bed so it can reconnect the creek with 115 acres of the historical floodplain.
+In 2016, POST partnered with the San Mateo County Resource Conservation District on a restoration project along a one-mile stretch of Butano Creek on POST’s Butano Farms property.
+The project involved the installation of log jams to limit further incision of the creek channel, improve habitat and reconnect the creek with 100 acres of historical floodplain.